 The agency was created with the authority to issue bonds to the investing public in order to create a flow of private capital through the agency into mortgage loans to certain qualified individuals and qualified housing sponsors.
 The agency's primary operation is to borrow funds in the bond market and issue those funds to make single-family and multi-family loans.
 The primary operating revenue is the interest income on outstanding mortgages and the investment income from proceeds of bonds.
 The primary operating expense of the agency is the interest expense on bonds outstanding.
-All revenues and expenses not meeting this definition are reported as nonoperating revenues and expenses.
+The primary non-operating revenue is federal grants revenue.
+The primary nonoperating expense.